-If you can remember the very first time you met the person that you are with now, you can probably recall the excitement of the date, the intrigue of not knowing how the night would end, or learning new things about the person that you are with.
+If you can remember the first time you met the person you are with now, you can probably recall the excitement of the date, the intrigue of not knowing how the night would end, or learning new things about the person that you are with.

-Sometimes, the connection is so strong, that it becomes almost painful to be a part from this person; they seem to always be on our minds and it feels as if life is unlivable without them.
+Sometimes, the connection is so strong that it becomes almost painful to be a part of this person; they seem to always be on our minds, and it feels as if life is unlivable without them.

-In a world where it seems like more relationships end than strive, it’s important to point out that everything in life evolves on some level or another especially a relationship.
+In a world where it seems like more relationships end than strive, it’s important to point out that everything in life evolves on some level, especially a relationship.

 Everything is a work in progress, and if you can remember what brought you together in the first place, you’ll be able to go forward together.

-Here are 5 things I’ve learned along the way that not only do I apply in my daily life, but I also suggest to all of my clients that seek similar advice.
+Here are 5 things I’ve learned along the way that not only do I apply in my daily life but I also suggest to all of my clients that seek similar advice.

-Also check out our collection of happy anniversary quotes for that special someone.
+Also, check out our collection of happy anniversary quotes for that special someone.